 William Lombardini was a first class passenger heading to Seattle after a pleasure trip to San Francisco.
 January 25th the Victoria Daily Colonist reported, “Some Seattle Victims.
 W. Lombardini, one of the best known residents of this city, was a passenger on the Valencia.
 Mr. Lombardini has resided here since 1888, says the Seattle Post Intelligencer of yesterday.
 Up to three months ago he was the proprietor of the Columbia beer hall.
 He left Seattle on January 10 for Napa, California on private business.
 He was to return by the Valencia and so told his brother, Toni Lombardini of Georgetown.
 Mr. Lombardini is 47 years old and has a wife and two children, Josie, aged 14, and Lucy, aged 12, who reside at 912 Twelfth Avenue South."

 Jacob Looring was listed as a second class passenger on the Valencia heading for Seattle.
+His body was never found.

 J.E.
 Lucas was a second class passenger heading for Seattle.
 Josiah Lucas wrote a letter looking for information about J.E.
 Lucas.
 “The missing one is described as a man of 23 years of age, about 5 feet 6 inches in height and of a quiet manner.”

-67 LYNCH, John T. Oiler on the Valencia - LOST
+68. John T. Lynch, Oiler - LOST

 Manwakio was a second class passenger heading to Seattle.
 He was travelling with two other Japanese men, S. Rancuna and Yosuki Hosoda.
 Of the three, Yosuki Hosoda was the only survivor.
 On one of the lifeboats during the first hour, he managed to crawl his way out of the ocean after the lifeboat he was on flipped and smashed on the reef.
 He was part of the Bunker Party that made their way along the beach to the hut at Darling River and used the telegraph line to call the outside world.

-Martin was listed as a messboy on the Valencia.
+P. Martin was listed as a messboy on the Valencia.
 His body was never found.

 ** MARTIN, T., Registered Using Alias – See Rowland, Mabel

-71 McCARNEY, Charles Waiter on the Valencia - LOST
+72. Charles McCarney, Waiter - LOST

 James McCarrick was a cook on the Valencia and did not survive.
 January 24th in The Call newspaper, “James McCarrick, well known in Butte and other Montana towns, was supposed to be on the steamship.
 He is a livery man and about 29 years old.
 He obtained work in the culinary department of the Valencia the day before she sailed and was on his way to Seattle.
 McCarrick lived in Los Angeles several months before he came to this city.
 He has a father and relatives in Great Falls Montana.”

-74 MILLER, P. Coal Passer on the Valencia - LOST
+74. P. Miller, Coal Passer - LOST

 Miller is listed as a coal passer on the Valencia’s crew list.
+He did not survive the Valencia disaster.
+His body was not recovered.

 John Montgomery, was the quartermaster on the Valencia.
 He died attempting to get into lifeboat No.5.
 Communitystories.ca tells the tragic story beautifully, “ During the morning of Tuesday, January 23rd, the Valencia started to break apart.
 At 8:00 am Captain Johnson called for a volunteer crew to launch the last lifeboat #5.
 Manned by Boatswain Timothy J. McCarthy it was lowered down the side by ropes called falls.
 John Montgomery also to have gone in this boat had remained on deck to help in its dangerous lowering.
 As the lifeboat descended rapidly and its launch appeared hopeful John quickly attempted to join the others by sliding down the fall.
 Tragically, he was not quick enough and due to the cold and wet conditions likely lost his grip, fell into the water and was swept to his death.
 Victoria's Daily Colonist for February 6, 1906, reported that the tug Lorne had returned from the search the previous day with the bodies of 9 men and 3 women.
 Four bodies had been definitely identified and two tentatively.
 One of the latter was likely that of quartermaster John Montgomery.
 The description was similar to that given by Mr. Griffith: 'Male - 5 feet 8 inches, long hair, features unrecognizable: no clothing.
 On left arm a British and Danish shield tattooed in blue and red, also a star with blue border tattooed on same arm.
 On right arm, three cross fishes tattooed in blue.'
 Montgomery's naval record showed his actual height to be 5 feet 7 inches which is very close to the description of the recovered body.
 The most distinguishing feature, however, is that of the tattoo showing three crossed fish.
 This unusual feature is actually the coat of arms for the Town of Peebles, Scotland where John was born and raised.
 This evidence strongly implies that the body was indeed that of John Montgomery.
 This body along with many others, mostly unidentified, was interned at Ross Bay Cemetery in Victoria.
 Although never positively identified, it appears that Montgomery was buried in the grave marked 'Number 11, Unknown'.
 Based on a review of many of the original records of this disaster, this grave can be safely said to be his final resting place."

-76 Musgrove, Mrs. Stewardess on the Valencia - LOST
+77. Mary Musgrove, Stewardess - LOST

 Mrs. Musgrove was a stewardess on the Valencia.
 She was one of the last survivors on the Valencia as reported by the men from the Topeka raft.
 Two hours after the two life rafts left the ship a huge wave broke the ship in two and it folded like a jackknife, hurling everyone into the freezing ocean.
 Some were pulled out to sea and others were smashed against the rocky cliffs.
 Of an estimated 60 people, no one survived.